RailTracker/TicTacToe/README.md

 In the initial version, I implemented all of the basic rules, styling, and victory conditions.

+I added a status header showing whose turn it is, who won, or if it's a draw.

-It is functional as can be seen at http://htmlpreview.github.io/?https://github.com/RailTracker/TicTacToe/blob/master/index.html.
+It is functional and testable [here.] (http://htmlpreview.github.io/?https://github.com/RailTracker/TicTacToe/blob/master/index.html)